railwayapp/docs/src/pages/reference/compare-to-heroku.md

 Getting your app hosted on Heroku moved over to Railway is very simple.

-All you need to do is connect your GitHub account, create a new project and then deploy your repo.
+All you need to do is connect your GitHub account, create a new project, and then deploy your repo.
 We even support Procfiles out of the box.
-(Caveat: only the web worker process is supported for now)
+(Caveat: only a single process is supported for now)

 If you wanna learn in-depth about our product and the feature discussed here, we have a Getting Started guide.